50 Examples of employee evaluation comments that boost performance – Download PDF Here

 Boosting Employee Performance

 Of course, no manager wants to end up in their company’s book of negative performance review examples.
 However, that’s not to say that managers shouldn’t use both positive and negative performance review phrases to boost employee performance.
-Given below are appraisal comment samples that can help you give a balanced appraisal leading to better performance.
+Blog contains appraisal comment samples that can help you give a balanced appraisal, leading to better performance for your employees, team members and managers.

-While it’s not enough to only give positive feedback during performance reviews, these studies show that managers need to talk to employees about their strengths and what they bring to the table as much as they do what they need to improve.
+While it’s not enough to only give positive feedback during performance reviews, these studies show that managers need to talk to employees about their strengths and what they bring to the table as much as they do what they need to improve their work.
+Managers willing to offer solutions to the team about their work and show good performance must research appraisal comments and their impact before a performance appraisal.

 While it’s important to give positive feedback about an employee’s performance, managers do have to help their employees to improve.
 However, this is understandably difficult to do correctly.
-Managers have to convey the importance of an employee’s need to improve their performance while keeping their feedback detached enough from the employee so it doesn’t feel like their personality is on trial.
-Employee evaluation examples given here will guide you to give appropriate feedback during the appraisal.
+Managers have to convey the importance of an employee’s need to improve their performance at work while keeping their evaluation phrases or feedback detached enough from the employee so it doesn’t feel like their personality is on trial.
+Managers can be prepared with some performance review phrases to help ease the process.

-Managers should also ensure that they reaffirm their belief in the employee’s strengths and abilities to demonstrate that they know the value that person brings to the team, even if they do need to improve their performance.
+Managers should also ensure that they reaffirm their belief in the employee’s talents and abilities to demonstrate that they know the value that person brings to the team, members through their work, even if they do need to improve their performance.
 It’s also important that once they’ve made their comment, managers ask the employee to discuss the situation with them, so employees feel like they’re part of a discussion rather than being told what they need to fix.

 Here’s an example of what this could look like: